RAKANJ/python-kafka-spark-sf-crime/README.md

 ### SF Crime Statistics with Spark Streaming

 **1. How did changing values on the SparkSession property parameters affect the throughput and latency of the data?**

-By increasing the `spark.streaming.kafka.maxRatePerPartition` into higher number and see the data ingestion.
+By referring to the `processedRowsPerSecond`.
+The higher number we get on here, it means that we could process more rows in second, which means higher throughput.
+Several recommended parameters that we could change are defined below.

 **2. What were the 2-3 most efficient SparkSession property key/value pairs?
 Through testing multiple variations on values, how can you tell these were the most optimal?**